 If the entire consideration received for any transaction includes both tangible and intangible property and the consideration paid is solely monetary consideration, report the transaction in Part IV instead of Part VI if the intangible property was related and incidental to the transfer of the tangible property (for example, a right to warranty services).

-See the instructions for Part IV for information on reasonable estimates and small amounts.
+See the instructions for Part IV, earlier, for information on reasonable estimates and small amounts.

 All reporting corporations must complete the additional information in Part VII.